-If you like the current layout of your kitchen and the 'bones' of your cabinets are perfectly fine, but you just aren't keen on the colour or finish, painting them is the answer.
-Painting kitchen cabinets is honestly the quickest and cheapest way to make an old kitchen feel like a totally new space.
+If you like the current layout of your kitchen and the 'bones' of your cabinets are perfectly fine, but you just aren't keen on the color or finish, painting them is the answer.
+Painting kitchen cabinets is the quickest and cheapest way to make an old kitchen feel like a totally new space.
 You can do it yourself too – just follow our guide to painting kitchen cabinets.
-Make sure you use the best paint for kitchen cupboards too.
+Make sure you use the best paint for kitchen cabinets too.

-2. Add colour and texture with a tiled wall
+3. Add color and texture with a tiled wall

-3. Retile a splashback for a pop of colour
+4. Retile a backsplash for a pop of color

-If a whole tiled wall doesn't take your fancy, why not just make a change by retiling your splashbacK?
+If a whole tiled wall doesn't take your fancy, why not just make a change by retiling your backsplash?
 Again it's a job you can do yourself too if you want to keep costs down, and will only take an afternoon.
-Just check out our guide to how to tile a splashback for practical steps – and see our splashback ideas for design inspiration.
+Just check out our guide to how to tile a backsplash for practical steps.

 Since a splashback is usually such a small area you could be bold with your choice of tiles too.
-Choose a colour or a pattern that could start a whole new colour scheme in your kitchen.
-We love how this blush pink works with the sage green – a colour combo we will definitely be trying out ourselves.
+Choose a color or a pattern that could start a whole new color scheme in your kitchen.
+We love how this blush pink works with the sage green – a color combo we will definitely be trying out ourselves.

 Now if you are lucky, you will find beautiful bricks under your plaster and it can be a straightforward, if not slightly messy, DIY project to expose.
 We have a guide to how to create an exposed brick wall if you want a step by step, but it basically goes like this: strip back layers of plaster until your get to the original brick; once you've got to that and it's in good condition you can do what you like with it; leave it bare (but coat it with a suitable clear finish to stop it shedding), paint it, hang shelves on it.

 Want a less messy kitchen idea?
 Just paint your kitchen walls with a new fresh coat.
-Pick a different colour to your current walls to make the space feel new and add some hints of the new colour to the rest of the room to create a whole new feel.
-If you are after more kitchen paint ideas, we have a whole gallery to get you inspired.
+Pick a different kitchen paint color to your current walls to make the space feel new and add some hints of the new color to the rest of the room to create a whole new feel.

 Take a tour of the rest of this Victorian country cottage for more ideas, it has loads of lovely Scandi elements.